mozilla-services/socorro/docs/dev.rst

 By default, the download scripts will fetch anonymized crash data, which does not include personally identifiable information (PII).
-This anonymized data can be used to test some workflows, but the the processor will not be able to analyze memory dumps or generate signatures.
+This anonymized data can be used to test some workflows, but the the processor will not be able to process minidumps and protected data won't be available in the webapp.

-If you have access to memory dumps, you can fetch those with the crash data by using an API token with these permissions:
+If you have protected data access in Crash Stats, you can create an API token with these permissions:

+* Reprocess Crashes
 * View Personal Identifiable Information
 * View Raw Dumps